oxsecurity/megalinter/docs/descriptors/repository_checkov.md

 checkov is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables,it must be done using checkov configuration or ignore file (if existing)
-- `VALIDATE_ALL_CODEBASE: false` does not make checkov analyze only updated files
+- `VALIDATE_ALL_CODEBASE: false` doesn't make checkov analyze only updated files

 ### Example calls